kz8519/instagram/README.md

 The following **additional** features are implemented:

 - [X] User can add and edit a biography from their profile
-- [X] User can tap on a picture from their profile view to view the corresponding post's details
+- [X] User can tap on a picture from their profile to view the corresponding post's details

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):